cschreib/lxgui/README.md

 In developing this library, I have tried to make use of as few external libraries as possible, so compiling it is rather easy.
 Using CMake, you can compile using the command line, or create projects files for your favorite IDE (Code::Blocks, Visual Studio, ...).
 The front end GUI library itself only depends on Lua.
 XML parsing is done by a custom library included in this repository.

 The first available rendering back end uses OpenGL.
 It depends on Freetype for font loading and rendering, and libpng for texture loading (hence, only PNG textures are supported, but other file types can be added with little effort).
 The second available rendering backend uses SFML2 for everything, and thus only depends on SFML.
-For the input back end, your only choice at the moment is to use SFML2.
+The third rendering backend uses SDL for rendering, SDL_tff for font loading and rendering, and SDL_image for texture loading.
+For the input back end, backends are provided using either SFML2 or SDL.

 Here is a brief list of the available widgets: